 Spectrometer vs Spectrophotometer

 Spectrometers and spectrophotometers are two commonly used instruments in scientific research, particularly in the field of spectroscopy.
-The terms "spectrometer" and "spectrophotometer" are frequently used interchangeably, depending on your scientific discipline, background, or even the preferences of your lab group.
+The terms "spectrometer" and "spectrophotometer" are frequently used interchangeably, especially when discussing optical spectrometers.
+Which term you use depends on your scientific discipline, measurement technique, or even the preferences of your lab group.

 Spectrometer Definition vs Spectrophotometer Definition